A complete classification of shuffle groups: Preliminaries

-For a finite group $G$, let $\Z(G)$ denote the center of $G$, let $\mathbf{O}_p(G)$ denote the maximum normal $p$-subgroup of $G$ for a prime $p$, and let $\mathbf{C}_G(g)$ denote the centralizer of an element $g$ in $G$.
+For a finite group $G$, let $\Z(G)$ denote the centre of $G$, let $\mathbf{O}_p(G)$ denote the largest normal $p$-subgroup of $G$ for a prime $p$, and let $\mathbf{C}_G(g)$ denote the centraliser of an element $g$ in $G$.
 The \emph{socle} of $G$ is the product of the minimal normal subgroups of $G$, denoted by $\Soc(G)$.
 The \emph{fixed point ratio} of a permutation $g$ on a finite set $\Omega$, denoted by $\fpr(g)$, is defined by

 where $\Fix(g)=\{\alpha\in\Omega\mid\alpha^g=\alpha\}$.

 \begin{lemma} Let $g$ be an element of $\PGL(d,3)$ acting on the set of $1$-dimensional subspaces of the vector space $\bbF_3^d$.
 Then

 for some nonnegative integers $s$ and $t$. \end{lemma}